-Growing up with a step-father from Puerto Rico and residing so close to the Caribbean, I could probably live on rice and beans.
+Growing up with a step-father from Puerto Rico and residing so close to the Caribbean, I could probably live on arroz con pollo (seasoned Spanish rice with chicken).
 It’s pure comfort food to me, and as I’ve discovered through my travels, that seems to be a global sentiment!
-From sweet to spicy, there are many variations of this popular dish and every country has their own unique way of making this inexpensive meal.
+From sweet to spicy, there are many variations of this popular dish and every country has their own unique way of making this popular meal.

 The version I have included below is actually a recipe from one of my favorite restaurants in Florida, The Columbia.
 It’s Florida’s oldest restaurant, opened by Cuban immigrants in 1905 and designed to resemble parts of Spain.
 My first time visiting there was about 10 years ago during a business dinner.
 I remember the flamenco dancers, the sweet pitchers of sangria, and sharing paella and arroz con pollo family style.
 It felt like I was in another world.

 Since then, I’ve gone back to The Columbia to shoot video for the Travel Channel and I write about them quite a bit for my Visit Florida gig.
 Whenever I’m in the mood for some comfort food, this is one of the recipes I make.
 Enjoy!

 - 1 3-pound chicken, cut into quarters (or 4-6 boneless chicken breasts)

 - 2 large Spanish onions, chopped into eighths